yearn/yearn-meta/README.md

   directory must follow the defined schema, otherwise verification will fail.
 - Any folder that begins with `0x` is considered as an address.
 The address must be checksummed, otherwise verification will fail.
-- All files named `index.json` will be overwritten ignored by git and will be overwritten by the indexing process. (see [indexing](#indexes))
+- All files named `index.json` will be ignored by git and will be overwritten by the indexing process. (see [indexing](#indexes))

 Yearn has also a [naming standard](./docs/naming-standard.md) that is not